mesosphere/dcos-docs-site/pages/1.11/release-notes/1.11.4/index.md

 - DCOS-37451 - Filter task labels used for book-keeping from appearing in metrics.
 - DCOS-37452 - Increase the Mesos agent response time-out for dcos-metrics.
 - DCOS-37588 - Fix Vault/ZK lock release issue that occurred due to temporary connection loss.
-- DCOS-38083 - Improve the behaviour of statsd timers on dcos-metrics.
+- DCOS-38083 - Improve the behavior of statsd timers on dcos-metrics.
-- DCOS-38248 - Fix Admin Router behaviour on scale testing cluster.
+- DCOS-38248 - Fix Admin Router behavior on scale testing cluster.
 The Admin Router failed to update state cache due to worker_connections exhaustion.
 - DCOS-38258/DCOS_OSS-3307 - Increase the time-out for package download in Admin Router server.
-- DCOS-38323 - Increase the time-out for Lua HTTP client from 10 to 60sec to accomodate longer response time from upstream DC/OS components (e.g. Mesos and Marathon).
+- DCOS-38323 - Increase the time-out for Lua HTTP client from 10 to 60 sec to accomodate longer response time from upstream DC/OS components (e.g., Mesos and Marathon).
 - DCOS_OSS-2360 - DC/OS Metrics: Sanitize metric names for better compatibility with Prometheus.
 - DCOS_OSS-3304 - Add task labels as tags on container metrics.
 - DCOS_OSS-3602 - Fix instability issue: L4LB is unstable during deployment of new VIPS.